1nxss/Proxmox-VE/Configuration/Passthrough.md

 4. Update config :

 ``update-initramfs -u -k all``
-5. GPU to the VFIO Settings: In this part, you will find several IDs of your GPU then configure those to the VFIO.
+5. Configuring modprobe - GPU to the VFIO Settings:

+In this part, you will find several IDs of your GPU then configure those to the VFIO.\
 Use `lspci -nn` or `lspci -v` to find VGA adapter.
 It will be similar to this:
 ```
 02:00.0 VGA compatible controller: NVIDIA Corporation GP106 [GeForce GTX 3060] (rev a1) (prog-if 00 [VGA controller])